 This option requires a library built with GSSAPI support.
 This is not very common.
-Use -V/--ver-sion to see if your version supports GSS-Negotiate.
+Use -V, --ver-sion to see if your version supports GSS-Negotiate.

-When using this option, you must also provide a fake -u/--user option to activate the authentication code properly.
+When using this option, you must also provide a fake -u, --user option to activate the authentication code properly.
 Sending a '-u :' is enough as the user name and password from the -u option aren't actually used.

-If this option is used several times, the following occurrences make no difference.
+If this option is used several times, only the first one is used.